hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 is decoupled from the number of parties required for the quorum to proceed

 Which raises interesting questions for operability, durability and delivery semantics folks seem to have strong debates and opinions on.

+> All data is immediately written to a persistent log on the filesystem without necessarily flushing to disk.
+In effect this just means that it is transferred into the kernel's pagecache.

 Competitors like redpanda [ship raft](https://docs.redpanda.com/current/get-started/architecture/#raft-consensus-algorithm) while warpstream does interesting things with [distributed mmap](https://www.warpstream.com/blog/minimizing-s3-api-costs-with-distributed-mmap) and stateless agents, a different can of worms.

 The challenge is thankfully much simpler -- than having to implement distributed mmap or pulling in something like zookeeper or raft, we have yet again a magical convenient linearizable key value store, damn that's a nice primitive to have lying around.
 Why?